noammilner/noammilner/README.md

 Full Stack Web Developer
 ------------------------

-Coming from the IT and system administration world, starting with PowerShell, Python scripts and other low-code platforms, I have slowly developed passion for writing code.
-Now that’s the only thing I want to do.
-I absolutely love the sweet feeling of finally solving a challenge, fixing a bug, learning a new skill / technology and am very much eager to learn from others.
+Coming from the IT and system administration world, starting with PowerShell, Python scripts and other low-code platforms, I have slowly developed apetite for writing code and web apps.
+Here you can find some projects I did for fun.

 *   🌍  I'm based in Tel Aviv
 *   ✉️  You can contact me at [milner.noam@gmail.com](mailto:milner.noam@gmail.com)